 Google Continues to Push HTTPS

-If Google has their way, the first celebrity death of 2017 will be an old friend who has seen you through every day you’ve spent online:
+If Google has its way, the first celebrity death of 2017 will be an old friend who has seen you through every day you’ve spent online:

 http://.
 If not killed,